 - The Kentucky Derby traditions are some of the longest-standing racetrack traditions in the U.S.

 - The Mint Julep is the official drink of the Kentucky Derby.
 It is an iced drink consisting of bourbon, mint, and sweet syrup.
 Churchill Downs serves it in a commemorative Kentucky Derby glass.

-- This is actually a 2-week festival.
+- This is usually a 2-week festival.
 The annual two-week series of events held in Louisville, beginning with Thunder Over Louisville and leading up to the Kentucky Derby.

 - In 1973, Secretariat became the fastest Derby winner in history with a time of 1:59.40, a record that still stands.